x

 Dabbing is when you inhale the vapor of a cannabis concentrate.
 Think of it this way: When you take a hit off of a cannabis vape pen, the cannabis concentrate inside the cartridge is heated until it’s vaporized and inhaled.
 If you’ve ever used a cannabis vape from the dispensary, this is technically a form of dabbing!

 Traditionally, though, dabbing is done with a dab rig and a torch, and this is where the 7/10 holiday comes from.
 Why “710,” you ask?
-Internet legends tell us that it’s because 710 spells “OIL” when viewed upside down.
+Internet legends tell us it’s because 710 spells “OIL” when viewed upside down.
 Many people refer to cannabis concentrates as “oil” or “butane hash oil.”
 Therefore, that’s where the holiday gets its name.

 Other folks will tell you the origin story of 710 began because many people were dabbing their concentrates at 710 degrees Fahrenheit and 710 was the “temperature of the average dab” at the time.
 Whatever the historical reason for picking this date, it’s stuck, and now it’s a reason to give hash-heads and dabbers a holiday of our own: July 10.